dtudk/pythonsupport-page/docs/latest_news/common-issues-fall25.rst

 Description
 -----------

-This is page shows current common python related issues for DTU students an works a checklist for solving them.
+This page shows current common python related issues for DTU students and a checklist for solving them.

 Checklist